Wiley.com

 Professional Portal Development with Open Source Tools: Java Portlet API, Lucene, James, Slide (0471469513) cover image

-This title is out-of-print and not currently available for purchase from this site.
+This product is not currently available for purchase from this website.

 W. Clay Richardson is a software consultant specializing in distributed solutions, particularly portal solutions.
 He has fielded multiple open-source Web and portal solutions, serving in roles ranging from senior architect to development lead.
 He is a co-author of More Java Pitfalls, also published by Wiley & Sons.
 As an adjunct professor of computer science for Virginia Tech, he teaches graduate-level coursework in object-oriented development with Java.
 He holds degrees from Virginia Tech and the Virginia Military Institute.